 - Ask questions

 - Make suggestions

 - Share experiences

-- Use chunking to open up or delve deeper on topics
+- Use chunking to open up or delve deeper into topics

 - Give all of your attention